Last updated on June 21st, 2023

 If you like the look and feel of a glass pour over coffee maker, you should know of some alternatives like the Coffee Gator Pour Over Coffee Brewer or the Bodum Pour Over Set.

-We reviewed those and compared them with the Chemex in our general overview of the best manual drip coffee makers.
+I reviewed those and compared them with the Chemex in this general overview of the best manual drip coffee makers.

 Why Should I Get A Chemex?